 4) CAMERA SETTINGS

-I could spend hours attempting to explain the technical side of the settings [And in all honesty there’s lots that still confuses me].
+I could spend hours attempting to explain the technical side of the settings [I can recommend many great courses if you’re looking to get into it properly].
 It starts off simple with just 3 things to watch – ISO, Aperture and Shutter Speed, but then balancing them all gets a bit complicated.
 For anyone starting to dive into the world of photography I suggest trying out different settings on your camera.
 Instead of always having it on Automatic or ‘P’ try out Aperture Priority or Shutter speed priority.
 These may take a while to get used to but thats a better excuse to get out and take more photos of your dogs!
 Aperture would mainly be used for portrait shots and then shutter speed for those action shots of your running dogs.
 Maybe once you’ve mastered these move onto Manual mode where everything is in your control!

 I hope I have helped a little and not confused you too much, hopefully these tips can help you take even better photos of your dogs!
 Feel free to send me a message or comment on any of our sites if you’d like some more help with taking photos.
 I’ll do my best to answer them all!